-We depend on certain members of our management, the loss of whose services might significantly delay or prevent the achievement of research, development or business objectives and would materially adversely affect our business, financial condition and results of operations.
-We do not have employment agreements with any of our respective senior management that would prevent them from leaving us.
+We depend on certain members of our management and Resverlogix's scientific staff, the loss of whose services might significantly delay or prevent the achievement of research, development or business objectives and would materially adversely affect our business, financial condition and results of operations.
+Neither we nor Resverlogix have employment agreements with any of our respective senior management that would prevent them from leaving us.
 In addition, our success depends, in large part, on our ability to improve our management systems and attract and retain qualified management, scientific and medical personnel, and on our ability to develop and maintain important relationships with commercial partners, leading research institutions and key distributors.
 We face intense competition for such personnel and relationships.
 We cannot assure that we will attract and retain such persons or maintain such relationships.
 In addition, failure to succeed in clinical trials may make it more challenging for us to recruit and retain qualified scientific personnel.